chris4474/k3sproject/dashboard/readme.txt

 Update: 22-Aug-2024
    a servertransport object is used to establish an insecure https connection between Traefik and the kong proxy (proxy to the dashboard itself) the kubernetes-dashboard chart is configured to :
-   - annotate the kong proxy service to accept unsecure connections
+   - annotate the kong proxy service to accept unsecure connections.
+This is coming from https://github.com/kubernetes/dashboard/issues/9051
-   - configure an ingress (traefik class)
+   - configure an ingress (traefik class). two routes are accepted: one for the alp cluster, a second for the rpi cluster although only one is needed

 run the install.sh script to deploy the dashboard in the namespace k8s-dashboard